The Influence Of Friends In Adolescence: Mental Health And More

 Benefits of online therapy

-Parenting doesn’t typically come with a convenient guide to help you navigate the challenging situations your child will likely face as they grow.
+Parenting doesn’t typically come with a convenient guide to help you navigate the challenging situations your child may face as they grow.
 Still, parents may benefit from speaking with a licensed therapist online through a virtual therapy platform like BetterHelp.
 Therapy can equip you with valuable parenting, communication, and conflict resolution skills to create a healthy, functional family dynamic.
+It can also help you teach your children the social skills they need for optimal relationships and mental health outcomes.
 Busy parents may find the convenience of online therapy appealing.
 With this form of internet-based therapy, you can attend sessions day or night from the comfort of your home.

 Effectiveness of online therapy